 Speech audiogram testing

 Most audiologists will now also perform a ‘speech audiogram’ to see how well you hear speech.
 This will normally involve getting you to listen to speech (either single words or very short sentences) through headphones or a loud speaker, and asking you to repeat exactly what you have heard.

 This can be done in the presence of background noise or in quiet surroundings depending upon the test procedure used.

 This test gives the audiologist information as to what can be achieved with amplification and what level of improvement could be made to your hearing.

 There are several ways to check your own hearing from the comfort of your own home.

 Whilst these screening tests are useful, they should not be taken as a diagnostic test of your hearing and if in any doubt to discuss the results with your GP or local audiologist.

 Online screening hearing tests are available from the majority of hearing aid manufacturers and major suppliers or dispensers.
 They can be found by typing ‘Online hearing test’ into search screens.

-Alternatively a telephone screening test is available via Action on Hearing loss.
-However please note it does not matter which way a screening test is performed it is only a screen, and needs to be considered as such.
+Alternatively a telephone screening test is available via RNID.
+However, please note it does not matter which way a screening test is performed it is only a screen, and needs to be considered as such.

 Watch Kim having a hearing test